eduardonunes2525/gamendation/README.md

 ## Description

-The objective of this project is map a ontology of knowledge about games and their users, and create a website where a user creates her profile and the website recommends games to that user.
+The objective of this project is map a ontology of knowledge about games and their users, and create a website where a user selects some games he has played and liked and taking this as a basis the website recommends games to that user.

 ## Objectives